Warhammer 40,000: Dawn of War III: Plot

-Development and release
+Development

 The game was announced in May 2016, seven years after the release of Dawn of War II.
-According to the game's executive producer, Stephen MacDonald, elements from both of the previous Dawn of War games will be featured in Dawn of War III.
-A companion novel by the same name was written by Robbie MacNiven and released on April 18, 2017.
-In addition, a four part comic series began serialization by Titan Comics on April 19, 2017.
+According to the game's executive producer, Stephen MacDonald, elements from both of the previous Dawn of War games would be featured in Dawn of War III.

+Release

+Three retail editions of the game were released: the "Standard Edition" containing the base game; the "Limited Edition" containing the base game along with a premium disc book, lenticular art card and the official soundtrack; and a "Collector's Edition" containing all the contents of the "Limited Edition" along with a replica of the Godsplitter Daemon Hammer, three mounted cloth faction banners and the Masters of War skin pack.

 The macOS and Linux ports of the game, developed by Feral Interactive, while able to play in their own network, aren't able to communicate with the original Windows version, which resulted in a divide in the small playerbase shortly after release.
 Similarly, other games by Relic, also running on the Essence Engine and ported to other platforms by Feral, have featured a separate network for Unix-based systems.
+Linux version uses both the OpenGL and Vulkan graphics APIs, while the macOS port uses Apple's Metal.

-In February 2018, 10 months after release, a couple of gaming media outlets published that Relic would stop active development of the game.
+In February 2018, ten months after release, a couple of gaming media outlets published that Relic would stop active development of the game.
 Relic developers confirmed these claims shortly after on the same day, while promising to maintain game servers and forums online.
 Their official statement mentions the game did not meet expectations at launch nor during the course of its life.

+Related media

+A companion novel by the same name was written by Robbie MacNiven and released on April 18, 2017.
+In addition, a four part comic series began serialization by Titan Comics on April 19, 2017.

 Reception

 GameSpot awarded Warhammer 40,000: Dawn of War III a score of 8.0 out of 10, saying "Dawn of War III builds and maintains an organic tension that yields huge pay-offs, and there’s nothing else quite like it."
-Destructoid awarded it 7.5 out of 10, saying "Not everything works (especially the strict adherence to the core concept), but it's still very much both a Warhammer and a Dawn of War joint."
-Hardcore Gamer awarded it 4.5 out of 5, saying "Warhammer 40,000: Dawn of War III successfully takes the best elements from the previous two games and blends them with traditional RTS mechanics to create a game with deep strategic gameplay."
+Destructoid awarded it 7.5 out of 10, saying: "Not everything works (especially the strict adherence to the core concept), but it's still very much both a Warhammer and a Dawn of War joint."
+Hardcore Gamer awarded it 4.5 out of 5, saying: "Warhammer 40,000: Dawn of War III successfully takes the best elements from the previous two games and blends them with traditional RTS mechanics to create a game with deep strategic gameplay."
 IGN scored the game as 7.6/10, noting that "Relic deserves credit for not simply remaking the same game with prettier graphics, but this hybrid approach doesn’t feel as strong as Dawn of War 2’s memorable tactical focus."

+Sequel

+A sequel titled Warhammer 40,000: Dawn of War IV developed by King Art Games and published by Deep Silver, is set to be released in 2026.